Sarouk Carpet – The Persian Carpet with Flair

-As with other Persian carpets, Sarouk carpets are kept in rather natural colors.
+As with other Persian carpets, Sarouk carpets are kept in rather natural colours.
 Different shades of red, which pass into browns, are widely used for the Sarouk.
-In addition to red or blue, cream also comes into question from time to time as a basic color for a Sarouk.
+In addition to red or blue, cream also comes into question from time to time as a basic colour for a Sarouk.
 The designs of this oriental rug almost always consist of large-scale floral patterns.
 The flower cluster motif is impressively implemented on Sarouk carpets in a manner hardly perceivable on any other Persian carpet.

 The Sarouk Mir is a subcategory of Sarouk carpets.
 The pattern of the Sarouk Mir particularly differs from the classic floral cluster motifs that were used especially for the ancient Sarouk carpet.
 The Boteh motif characterizes Sarouk Mir carpets.
 This oriental rug is knotted with recurring depictions and less often with a diamond-shaped centerpiece.
 Due to the repetitive diamond pattern, the Sarouk Mir appears uniformly brighter than other representatives of the Sarouk category.
 Sarouk Mir carpets are primarily knotted in the village of Serabend near the town of Arak.
-Red and sometimes blue and cream are also the predominant colors for this subcategory of the Sarouk carpet category.
+Red and sometimes blue and cream are also the predominant colours for this subcategory of the Sarouk carpet category.

 What materials are used to knot Sarouk carpets?

 As with all Persian carpets, the choice of materials is crucial for the quality of the Sarouk.
 Therefore, only high-quality yarns are used.
 The warp and weft of contemporary, genuine Sarouk carpets usually consist of high grade cotton.
 The pile, on the other hand, is traditionally made of very beautiful, fine wool.